davitkalantaryan/emsutils/README.md

 ### tls_unique_ptr
 This is temlate class that will hold pointer to object of temlate argument.
 The pointer will vary from thread to thread.
-This is somehow smart pointer and thread specific pointer will be deleted on thread exit or when the object of `tls_ptr` destroyed.
+This is somehow smart pointer and thread specific pointer will be deleted on thread exit or when the object of `tls_unique_ptr` destroyed.
 This is a bit similar to `c++11` `thread_local`, or compiler specific `__thread` (for gcc and family) or `__declspec(thread)` (for MC).
 The difference of this class is that this class can be declared as class member.